-This section outlines general safety procedures and policies that apply to all laboratory work.
-The safety committee may establish additional requirements to address potential hazards that could result from specific operations.
+This Section outlines general safety procedures and policies that apply to all laboratory work.
+The Safety Committee may establish additional requirements to address potential hazards that could result from specific operations.

 The attitude of those working in the laboratory is one of the most important factors in the safe conduct of laboratory experiments.
 All stages of an investigation, from design through completion, must consider safety as a guiding principle.
 The key to designing and carrying out safe laboratory experiments is knowledge of the potential hazards.
-It is the responsibility of all individuals working in the laboratory to become thoroughly familiar with the hazards of the chemicals they are using and operations they are performing.
+It is the responsibility of each individual working in the laboratory to become thoroughly familiar with the hazards of the chemicals they are using and operations they are performing.

 All experiments must be designed and carried out to minimize hazardous chemical exposure.
 Source reduction, engineering controls, and protective equipment, in that order, are the three primary means of controlling exposure.
 The following are examples of source reduction and engineering control techniques.